matchish/laravel-scout-elasticsearch/README.md

 `$client` is `\ElasticSearch\Client` object from [`elasticsearch/elasticsearch`](https://packagist.org/packages/elasticsearch/elasticsearch) package
  And `$body` is `ONGR\ElasticsearchDSL\Search` from [ongr/elasticsearch-dsl](https://packagist.org/packages/ongr/elasticsearch-dsl) package

+>Don't forget :star: the package if you like it. :pray

 ## :free: License
 Scout ElasticSearch is an open-sourced software licensed under the [MIT license](LICENSE.md).